ibm-cloud-architecture/refarch-kc-streams/README.md

 ### Create the Cloud Based Environment

-First log into your IBM Cloud account.
+First log into your [IBM Cloud](http://cloud.ibm.com) account.
 Then to create a Streaming Analytics instance,
 - Select "Create Resource"
-- Search the catalog for Streaming Analytics and select the cooresponding item.
+- Search the catalog for "Streaming Analytics" and select the cooresponding item.
 - Select "Create"

 After the instance has been provisioned, credentials can be obtained by: